Samsung Galaxy S8 video tease doesn't reveal much

 Well, we had heard that Samsung would tease its upcoming Galaxy S8, and it did.

-But those looking for juicy hints about the phone's rumored "Bixby" AI assistant and dual-camera array will be sorely disappointed.
+But those looking for juicy hints about the phone's rumored "Bixby" AI assistant and dual-camera array will be sorely disappointed by the company's presser here at Mobile World Congress in Barcelona.

-The video was brief, with a lot of quick-cuts of generic phone outlines shown in the form of schematics to cake.
+The video was brief, with a lot of quick cuts of generic phone outlines shown in the form of everything from schematics to, er, cake.
+"This is a phone" it says, before adding, "This was a phone."
 All of a sudden, the silhouette expanded at the top and bottom edges, suggesting a taller, more narrow phone.
 The March 29 launch date then appeared alongside the black and white image.

 It's a ratio that suggests Samsung will follow LG in giving its phone a 2:1 screen ratio, along with narrow bezels.
 The end result would be a phone with a larger screen-to-body ratio than past phones.
 But that isn't much to drool over, especially since earlier in the evening, Samsung had also emailed members of the press invitations to the S8 launch in New York.
 And the dimensions fit into the most well-worn rumors.